elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/functions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We can use a conditional statement to handle multiple return statements, but this is not the recommended approach.</div><br />
+  <div><strong>Interview Response:</strong> We can use a conditional statement to handle multiple return statements (Not recommended in Modern Application development.).</div><br />
   <div><strong>Technical Response:</strong> Yes, you can implement multiple occurrences of the return statement in a single function.
-There are better ways to implement code without multiple return statements, because it can reduce application performance.<br />
+There are better ways to implement code without multiple return statements because it can reduce application performance.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />